| Tarawa

 to make an amphibious assault on the little-known island of Guadalcanal

 to take a Japanese airbase.
+During

 the next six months, isolated Marines fought desperately to defend